smartdevicelink/sdl_core_guides/docs/Transport Manager Programming/index.md

 }
 ```

 The Init() function is called one time to prepare the Transport Adapter for its work.
 If the initialization work within this function succeeds, `initialized_` should be set to true.
 In the case of the TCP Client Listener, the Init() method will create the socket and initialize the interface listener.
 It is worth noting that the interface listener is specific to the TCP Client Listener and contains the lower level code to accept TCP connections such as the socket() and bind() syscalls.
 A similar component is not necessary.
 The opposite of Init() is the Terminate() method which handles shutting down the transport adapter.
-On the TCP Client Listener, this involves destroying the socket and deinitializing the interface listener.
+On the TCP Client Listener, this involves destroying the socket and de-initializing the interface listener.

 ```
 // tcp_client_listener.cc